StefanoPisano/gz-folio/README.md

 Some real world examples:
 - [Stefano Pisano](https://stefanopisano.github.io/portfolio/#/)

-Feel free to send me your portfolio link, I will add it to the list :)
+Feel free to send me your portfolio link at spisano@protonmail.com, I will add it to the list :)

 ### 🌱 What's next
 I am currently working on adding new features like: